 The interface attracts with extremely convenient arrangement of tools and functions.
 As I said before, you can remove the working panels at any time.

 The sorting panel is one of the most convenient that I ever saw in photo editors.
 Absolutely no fuss with catalogs or anything like that, you simply add any folder on your computer (I personally just added a desktop) and from there you can view and edit the image.

 The image viewing panel: it's possible to change the size of the thumbnails (see the View menu, and there is also a keyboard shortcut for this).

 While optionally syncing the two viewers would be a great enhancement, it also useful for working with the same image opened in both viewers in different zoom levels.

 The toolbar is a classic set of tools for color correction and image editing, but the most convenient feature of this Mac photo organizer that you may turn on and off each function separately.

 Why is this convenient?
 Because each tool has its own layer of work, which is not related to others.
 Thus, you can, for example, by increasing the sharpness, conveniently retouch the skin, then turn off the sharpness and enjoy the result.

-Picktorial image editor is free and allows you to use it for editing pictures without any restrictions, but for additional, rather deeper features, you need to purchase Picktorial Premium, which has a small price and the possibility of a one-time payment. ($9.99/mo, $4.99/mo (annual payment), $69.99 (one time purchase).
+Picktorial image editor is free and allows you to use it for editing pictures without any restrictions, but for additional, rather deeper features, you need to purchase Picktorial Premium, which has a small price: $1.69/month (Standard version) and $4.99/month (Premium Pro version).

 There are a lot of programs that are designed for easy photo editing and it would be logical to make a couple of Picktorial comparisons with some of them.